AdobeDocs/campaign-standard.en/help/administration/using/managing-groups-and-users.md

 >[!IMPORTANT]
 >
->Please note that in the Admin console, security groups are referred as profiles.
+>Please note that in the Admin Console, security groups are referred as profiles.

 You can create your own security groups if the out-of-the-box groups are not enough to manage your users.
-They can be managed by Administrators that have access to both Adobe Campaign administration menus and the Admin console.
-For more information on the Admin console, refer to this [documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html).
+They can be managed by Administrators that have access to both Adobe Campaign administration menus and the Admin Console.
+For more information on the Admin Console, refer to this [documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html).

 Here, we first need to assign the two out-of-the-box groups Standard user and Administrator to our users.
 These security groups will restrict some functionalities of Adobe Campaign: the Standard User has basics access to Adobe Campaign whereas the Administrator can access the administration menus for example.